Skip to main content

 The higher you set your input, the more electricity the storage heater will use and the more the heat it will store.
 How high you set the input dial depends on how cold you think it’s going to be the next day.

 If you think it will be cold, set your input high so the heater stores enough heat to last you the next day.
-If the weather will be milder tomorrow, turn it down so you don’t store more heat than you need.
+If the weather will be milder, turn it down so you don’t store more heat than you need.

-Remember, the higher the setting, the more electricity you will use and it will cost more to run.
-Also remember that any changes you make to your input setting won’t happen until the next day.
+Remember, the higher the setting, the more electricity you’ll use and it will cost more to run.
+Also remember that any changes you make to your input setting won’t happen until the next charging period.

 Adjust your output dial to suit your daily routine